shotgunsoftware/tk-core/docs/initializing.rst

     :width: 700px
     :align: center

-At startup, the Toolkit Bootstrap will automatically download the configuration from Shotgun.
+Once a configuration is uploaded, it will be detected and used at boostrap.
 If a new configuration is uploaded to Shotgun, users will pick that up the next time they start up.

 .. note:: As an example, you can download one of the default configurations from
     github as a zip and upload it as an attachment from Shotgun: